Goldman Algebra, Opers and the Swapping Algebra: Drinfel'd-Sokolov reduction

 where $q_i$ are functions. \end{definition}

 Observe that this definition of an oper requires the choice of a parametrisation of the circle.
-Otherwise the $q_i$ would rather be $i$-order differentials.
+Otherwise the $q_i$ would rather be $i^{\hbox{ th}}$-order differentials.

 We denote by ${\ms X}_n(\mathbb T)$ the space of $\sln$-opers on $\mathbb T$.
 Every oper has a natural holonomy which reflect the fact that the solutions may not be periodic.
 We consider the space ${\ms X}_n(\mathbb T)^0$ of opers with trivial holonomy, that is those opers $D$ for which all solutions of $D\psi=0$ are periodic.
-A Poisson structure on ${\ms X}_n(\mathbb T)$, whose symplectic leaves are opers with the same holonomy, was discovered in the context of integrable systems and Korteweg-de Vries equations -- for a precise account of the history, see Dickey \cite{Dickey:1997}.
-Later, Drinfeld-Solokolov interpreted that structure in a more differential geometric way in \cite{Drinfeld:1981} and we shall now retrace the steps of that construction.
+A Poisson structure on ${\ms X}_n(\mathbb T)$, whose symplectic leaves are opers with the same holonomy, was discovered in the context of integrable systems and Korteweg--de Vries equations -- for a precise account of the history, see Dickey \cite{Dickey:1997un}.
+Later, Drinfel'd and Sokolov interpreted that structure in a more differential geometric way in \cite{Drinfelcprimed:1981ua} and we shall now retrace the steps of that construction.